General-relativistic magnetar magnetospheres in 3D with physics-informed neural networks: Force-free magnetic fields

 where $e^{\nu(r)} = e^{-\lambda(r)} = \sqrt{1 - \frac{2M}{r}}$ is the redshift factor.
 We treat electromagnetic fields as test fields over the background \eqref{eq:sch}, ignoring (again negligible for `weak' fields) corrections to the spacetime geometry due to the magnetosphere itself; see \cite{konno99}.

-In the magnetosphere of a magnetar, the magnetic force is dominant and all other forces can be safely neglected because of the rarity of magnetospheric plasma, the low mass of the charge carriers ($e^{\pm}$), and the slow rotation.
+In the magnetosphere of a magnetar, the magnetic force overwhelmingly dominates, allowing all other forces to be neglected: the magnetic pressure far exceeds the plasma pressure, the $e^{\pm}$ charge carriers carry negligible momentum, inertia is irrelevant, and rotation is too slow to play a significant role.
 This is the well-known FF regime, which is mathematically described by

 where

 is a weighted gradient operator \cite[e.g.][]{Raedler2001} and we work throughout with the magnetic 3-vector, $\bm{B}$, defined by an orthonormal tetrad (i.e., the field as measured by a locally-inertial observer; when writing $B_{r}$, for instance, this should not be confused with the radial component of the magnetic 4-vector).